alisw/alibuild/docs/user.markdown

 packages without having to go through an commit - push - pull cycle.

-In order to do so, you can simply checkout the package you want to develop at the same level as alibuild and alidist.
+In order to do so, you can simply checkout the package you want to develop at the same level as bits and repository directory.

 For example, if you want to build O2 while having the ability to modify ROOT, you can do the following: